Minime998/obsidian-vault/600-uni-notes/OL200/final-review.md

 similar to the Linear model, but with key differences
 - **Communicators** both send and receive messages at the same time, this takes care of one of the problems of the linear model
-- in this model communication is seen as reciprocal event
+- in this model communication is seen as a **reciprocal** event
--
+- the intent in any communication is to build *shared sustained meaning*, this can only be done if all members cooperate and participate
+- <mark style="background: #FF5582A6;">each message sent builds on the previous ones</mark>
+	-   this is important as each message sent will impact future ones as well as reinterpretation of past ones
+- all communication occurs in **context** (or environment) and context must be considered when sending or receiving messages